Master of Business Administration Admission Requirements

 The Tommy & Victoria Baker School of Business has developed a program of study to benefit professionals of varying levels of experience and backgrounds.
-Applicants will be admitted to the Master of Business Administration program on the basis of scholastic achievement and aptitude for graduate study.
-Other qualities appropriate to graduate study are also considered in the admission process.
+Applicants are admitted to The Citadel Master of Business Administration (MBA) program based on scholastic achievement and aptitude for graduate study.
+There is consideration of other qualities appropriate to graduate study.
+Find all MBA admission requirements below.

-All admission materials are to be submitted to the Graduate College Office.
-Applicants to the MBA program must submit the following items to be considered for admission:
+Submit all admission materials to the Graduate College Office.
+The Citadel MBA program applicants must submit the following items for admission consideration:

 - An online application.